opencord/voltha-openonu-adapter-go/ONU_Upgrade_Notes.md

 The processing of the command can be verified with above given image [status](#image-status-display) command, where the `IMAGESTATE` defines the progress of this activity.
 Image status directly on the ONU device can always be performed by the [list](#images-list-on-the-onu) command.

+## User interface upgrade progress verification

+The 'activity' commands [download](#image-download-from-http-server-to-the-onu), [activate](#image-activation-on-the-onu), [commit](#image-commit-on-the-onu) and [abort](#image-activity-abort) provide an immediate response for the ONU related image states.
+These states then indicate that either the requested activity has just started or some processing problem was immediately detected that denies the execution of the request.
+In case no immediate error was found the requested processing is internally (in the ONU adapter) continued.
+This makes it necessary to verify the progress of the activity using the [status](#image-status-display) command.
+On success or later failure detection according image state indications are given that can be verified in order to detect the end and the result of the activity.

+The PDF document [OnuUpgradeStatesOvw](docs/OnuUpgradeStatesOvw.pdf) gives on overview of the main image state transitions implemented in the ONU adapter and can be used as guideline for such user interface verification.
+In the end the [list](#images-list-on-the-onu) command should be used in any case to verify the real situation on the concerned ONU.